Hubert de Burgh-Canning, 2nd Marquess of Clanricarde: Career

-Clanricarde's opposition to the plan was so obdurate (strong) that an Irish minister commented: "... what right has Clanricarde to be treated better than a lunatic or an orphan?"
+Clanricarde's opposition to the plan was so obdurate that an Irish minister commented: "... what right has Clanricarde to be treated better than a lunatic or an orphan?"
 His land agent John Henry Blake was murdered in 1882.
-In 1888 the Earl wrote to Chief Secretary Balfour "the western Irish cannot be kept up to their contracts without the threat of eviction".
+In 1888, the Earl wrote to Chief Secretary Balfour: "the western Irish cannot be kept up to their contracts without the threat of eviction".

 Upon the suggestion of Arthur Balfour, the Irish members of parliament submitted a bill to parliament for the expropriation of his estates.
-The Prime Minister, Sir Henry Campbell-Bannerman approved the bill and denounced Clanricarde in parliament in a way described as 'scathing'.
+The Prime Minister, Sir Henry Campbell-Bannerman, approved the bill and denounced Clanricarde in Parliament in a way described as 'scathing'.
 Never had Clanicarde visited his estates, despite the many thousands of families that had been evicted from them during that time, resulting in mass destitution.
 "So universal is the execration in which this particular nobleman is held by people of every political party that when the question of this bill was put to the vote by the speaker, liberals, liberal unionists and conservatives all voted with the Irish party, only three of the nearly 700 members of the House of Commons opposing the vote, which would otherwise have been unanimous."

 From 1891 onwards the Congested Districts Board attempted to compulsorily purchase the estate but were not successful until 1915.